Each of the novels in The Devil's Rules series is a standalone book that may be read in any order you wish.

 Clarissa smiled as she recalled that time in her life so many years prior, and made a mental note.

 Life is hard, don't take away anyone’s blanket.

 Pulling the comforter close around her and Queenie, Clarissa felt the first touch of spring in the air.
 The brown front yard was succumbing to early blades of green pushing upward as dirt-filled mounds of snow melted and grew small.
 Filthy black patches of the icy mud lined both sides of the lane.

-From spring to summer, from summer to fall, and even from fall to winter the seasons merged beautifully.
-But winter to spring had melting snow slurping soil like brown syrup on shaved ice, turning northern Illinois uglier than shit.
+From spring to summer, from summer to fall, and fall to winter the seasons merged beautifully.
+Winter to spring had melting snow slurping soil like brown syrup on shaved ice, turning northern Illinois uglier than shit.

 ‘Major’ Samuel Trenton, Clarissa’s grandfather and Addi’s husband, repeatedly said in his slow, baritone voice, “You can’t shine shit, but you can roll it in glitter.”